 Based in St Ives, Cornwall, Ed Wilson has always felt a strong connection to the rugged Cornish coast.
 After working as a silversmith and making intricate objects for popular brands, he was soon bursting with his own ideas, so he took the leap and started his own brand, Ed Wilson Jewellery.
-In his home where he lives with his wife and greyhound Gus (who has his own piece of Ed Wilson Jewellery - the original skull and crossbones design - hanging from his collar), he makes jewelry influenced by the movement, color and raw nature of the ocean.
+In his home where he lives with his wife and greyhound Gus (who has his own piece of Ed Wilson Jewellery - the original skull and crossbones design - hanging from his collar), he makes jewellery influenced by the movement, colour and raw nature of the ocean.

 How did your brand begin?